BGI-Qingdao/MetaTrass/README.md

 How to install:
 ---
-1. MetaTrass can be installed via git channel:
+1. MetaTrass can be installed via the git channel:
 ```
 git clone https://github.com/BGI-Qingdao/MetaTrass.git
 cd  ./MetaTrass/tools/  && g++ -std=c++11 TABrefiner.cpp -o TABrefiner
 ```

-2. You can either add MetaTrass's 3rd party dependencies to your system path or put specify full path to alias into the folder `MetaTrass/tools/` which can be found MetaTrass easily.
+2. You can either add MetaTrass's 3rd party dependencies to your system path or put specify the full path to alias into the folder `MetaTrass/tools/` which can be found MetaTrass easily.

-Fast usage by demo dateset
+Fast usage by demo dataset
 ---

 Get the final assemblies by demo dataset  :